dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-xml-data-using-an-xmldataprovider-and-xpath-queries.md

 ---
-title: "How to: Bind to XML Data Using an XMLDataProvider and XPath Queries" ms.date: "03/30/2017"
+title: "How to: Bind to XML Data Using an XMLDataProvider and XPath Queries"
+description: Learn how to bind to XML data using an XMLDataProvider and XPath queries in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 helpviewer_keywords:
   - "XmlDataProvider [WPF], binding to XML data"